mattfrazee/jsql/README.md

 ```

 ## Sample Data
 For the examples to work, we need some data to work with.
-This data is only used for the examples in this documentation.
-This contains various types of dummy data that is used to show typical JSON datasets.
+This data sample contains various types of dummy data that is used to show typical JSON datasets.

 ```json
 const people = [